What is Probate?

-Probate is the administration of a person’s assets and liabilities upon death.
-We offer experienced representation of clients in both routine and difficult probates.
+Probate in Washington State is the administration of a person’s assets and liabilities upon death.
+As probate attorneys, we offer experienced representation of clients in both routine and difficult probates.
 We represent both heirs and personal representatives before the Superior Court in order to initiate probate proceedings and ensure that matters proceed smoothly and efficiently.

 The probate process can be very difficult for families.
 It’s hard to lose someone you love, and then deal with all of the financial and legal complexities resulting from a probate.
 We seek to streamline the probate process, and make it as simple, efficient and understandable as possible – while protecting our clients by making sure all legal requirements are met.

 In addition to our legal work representing Personal Representatives in the probate process, we also represent heirs who believe that the probate is not being conducted properly.
 Sometimes, unfortunately, Personal Representatives fail to properly administer their fiduciary duties and do their job with integrity.
 Our Seattle office works with estate beneficiaries to “look over the executor’s shoulder” by filing for Special Notice.
-Please see the link on the side bar for more information about Special Notice.
+Here is an article Stacey wrote on filing for a Special Notice.

 We help our clients determine whether or not the probate is being conducted properly, and work with the estate’s attorney to find out needed information and help keep things on track.
 If needed, our office provides experienced representation in helping estate heirs resolve disputes with the estate.
-See the link on the side bar related to TEDRA, the Washington Trusts and Estates Dispute Resolution Act, for more information in this regard.
+Here is more information on TEDRA, the Washington Trusts and Estates Dispute Resolution Act.

 In addition, the probate process can involve setting up and administering trusts – such as testamentary trusts for minors to pay for their health, education, maintenance and support.
 We help our clients navigate their way through the often complex requirements of these types of trusts.